himanshuranjan977/OIBSIP_L2_Task02/README.md

 # OIBSIP_L2_Task02
-#TRIBUTE PAGE
+# TRIBUTE PAGE
-TRIBUTE PAGE built in Html and Css
+Tribute Page built in Html and Css

 This was a website built to showcase my technical skills, web design skills.